EpicOrange/riichi_advanced/documentation/american.md

 The following mods are currently available for American:

 - Zombie Blanks: Adds four "zombie blanks" to the wall.
 Zombie blanks may not be passed during the Charleston or discarded.
 On a player's turn, they may swap a zombie blank in their hand with any natural tile in the discard pool.
 Blanks have no other purpose; they do not act as jokers; players may not declare Mah Jongg if they have a zombie blank in their hand; nor may they make exposures using blanks; or joker exchanges with blanks.
+- PIE: Each player starts with a set amount of points.
+Players' point totals can't go negative.
+If a player runs out of points, they need not pay.
 - ILM Card: Play with the free [ILoveMahj Card](https://ilovemahj.com/ilmCard).
 - ATF Card: Play with the free [ATeacherFirst Mah Jongg Fake Card](https://www.ateacherfirst.com/bridge/mah-jongg/).
 - MahjLife Card: Play with the free [MahjLife Mock Card](https://mahjlife.com/document/mahj-life-mock-card-print/).
 Introduced along with [this video](https://www.youtube.com/watch?v=7WygnpfFbMQ).
 (Implemented with permission from Michele Frizzell.)